Stephen Harper’s Resignation?

 COP 18 – The Green Side of Aviation

-Normally the words Air Travel and Environment aren’t used in the same sentence except to criticize aviation’s impact on the environment.
-I think you ay be surprised to know that Air Travel accounts for only around 2% of the world’s GHG emissions.
-This is surprisingly low considering that aviation carries roughly 35% of the world’s trade by value, which is roughly 5.3 Trillion dollars.
-The Aviation industry supports roughly 56.6 million jobs worldwide with an economic impact of over 2 trillion dollars (including direct, indirect, induced and tourism catalytic).
+Normally the words “air travel” and “environment” aren’t used in the same sentence except to criticize aviation’s impact on the environment.
+You might be surprised to know that air travel accounts for around 2% of the world’s GHG emissions[1].
+This is surprisingly low considering that aviation carries roughly 35% of the world’s trade by value, about 5.3 trillion dollars.
+The aviation industry also supplies 56.6 million jobs worldwide with an economic impact of over 2 trillion dollars (including direct, indirect, induced and tourism catalytic impacts).
 The aviation industry is a big player in the world’s economy and transport industry.

-The aviation industry is a without a doubt a producer of CO2 emissions but when we look at its emission levels and improvement targets compared to other modes of transportation it is impressive.
+The aviation industry is a without a doubt a producer of CO2 emissions, but its emission levels and improvement targets compared to other modes of transportation are impressive.

-In the future perhaps we will perhaps be flying on an airliner fuelled completely from renewable biofuel, or maybe even solar-powered.
-As technology improves so does fuel efficiency due to aerodynamic design improvements, increased engine efficiency and new lighter building materials like carbon fiber.
+In the future perhaps we will perhaps be flying on an airliner fueled completely from renewable biofuel, or maybe even having some portion of air-travel powered by solar power.
+As technology improves so does fuel efficiency.
+Technology allows for aerodynamic design improvements, increased engine efficiency, and new lighter building materials like carbon fiber.
 These actions combined with improved routing and more efficient ATC the fuel savings really add up.

 With continued hard work from many different professionals within the aviation industry a longterm sustainable version of air travel is more than possible!